wangrl2016/machine_learning/python/README.md

 #### 5.2 [Common Data Structure](data_structure.py)

-* Tuples are immutable, and usually contain a heterogeneous sequence of elements that are accessed via unpacking or indexing (or even by attribute in the case of namedtuples).
+* Tuples are immutable, and usually contain a heterogeneous sequence of elements that are accessed via unpacking or indexing (or even by attribute in the case of named-tuples).
 Lists are mutable, and their elements are usually homogeneous and are accessed by iterating over the list.